avilesjf/synthv-scripts/README.md

 ## parameters-scripts
 Shift offset parameters down/up/left/right.
+Recreate a vibrato envelope with pitch delta parameters.

 ## Modifying these scripts or making your own
 If you copy, modify, fork, etc. these scripts, crediting me for the original source could be a good choice and be free to notify me.